cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 ![](screencaps/section2step9a.png)

 i.
-Then you would first have to upgrade your account.
+You would first have to upgrade your account.
 Scroll down on this page to see the various price plans that IBM offers.

 ii.
 For the purpose of this lab, we will use the *Free* plan, which gives us a free cluster with 1 worker node.
 Click the `Upgrade` button.

 ![](screencaps/section2step9aii.png)

 iii.
 On the *Unlock the full catalog* overlay, fill out the requested information to upgrade to your account to a *Pay-as-you-go* account.